bensadeh/circumflex/README.md

 </p>

 ### References
-By convention, references on Hacker News are formatted as numbers inside brackets. `circumflex` highlights these numbers for easier cross-referencing.
+References on Hacker News are formatted as numbers inside brackets. `circumflex` highlights these numbers for easier cross-referencing.

 <p align="center">